catid/upsampling/README.md

 * Exploration of L1, L2(MSE), and LPIPS loss functions.
 * Conversion to ONNX and OpenVINO IR model formats and execution on Intel CPU/GPU.

+There is a blog post that accompanies this project: https://catid.io/posts/upsampler/

 ## Example